 she can successfully handle the challenge.

-regulation can tolerate the disappointment of losing, or the frustration of practicing as they master their craft.
-They're more likely to apply
+can tolerate the disappointment of losing, or the frustration of practicing as they master their craft.
+They're more likely to apply themselves,

-themselves, and to overcome setbacks.
+and to overcome setbacks.
 How can you help your child develop emotional regulation?
-Accept all emotions, even when you need to limit
+Accept and allow all emotions, even when you need to limit

 4. The experience of mastery.
 Developing grit--that quality of pushing through obstacles as we pursue something about which we're